elfaizamine/loan_default_prediction/README.md

     │   │
     │   ├── utils
     │   │   ├── Evaluator.py                <- evaluate trained model bu calculating auc
-    │   │   └── utils.py                    <- functions that will be used across different features
+    │   │   └── utils.py                    <- Functions that will be used across different features
     |   |
     │   ├── visualization
     │   |   └── visualize.py                <- Scripts to create exploratory and results oriented visualizations
     |   |
     │   └── FeatureBuilder                  <- Scripts that create master table (features plus application ID) │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── data_sample                         <- Only one row of data is used │   ├── clean                           <- Clean data that will be used in feature builder and model training │   ├── prediction                      <- Submission csv  file to kaggle competition.
+    │   └── raw                             <- The original data.
+    │
+    ├── notebooks                           <- Jupyter notebooks
+    │
+    ├── models                              <- Trained and serialized models, model predictions, or model summaries │
+    ├── reports                             <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── figures                         <- Generated graphics and figures to be used in reporting │
+    ├── requirements.txt                    <- The requirements file for reproducing the analysis environment │
+    ├── Makefile                            <- Makefile with commands like `make data` or `make train` │
+    ├── README.md                           <- The top-level README for developers using this project.
+    │
+    └── LICENSE

 --------